Sohou08/Hadoop-Spark/file_format/readme.md

 *  __Splittable__

 In case of distributed environment, it is important to have a file that can be divide into several pieces.
 That's the case of Hadoop which stores and processes data in chunk.
-So, be able to begin reading data at any point within a file is helpful in order to take fullest advantage of Hadoop’s distributed processing ([documentation](https://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-hdfs/HdfsDesign.html)).
-That why taking account the splittable is very important aspects for scalable task parallel programming.
+So, be able to begin reading data at any point within a file is helpful in order to take the fullest advantages of Hadoop’s distributed processing ([documentation](https://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-hdfs/HdfsDesign.html)).
+This is the reason why it is important to take account the splittable for scalable task parallel programming.
 This way of structured (splitted and partitioned data) could participate of lecture optimized since you only read or process the block of data which are requisite.
 Unfortunately, JSON and XML which doesn't take advantage of that because they are not splittable.

 * __Compression (Bzip2, LZO, Sappy,...)__

-Within a distributed system, data being stored in disc, this one is often slower to access that why it seems relevant to compress data.
+Within a distributed system, data are stored in disc which is often slower to access so it seems relevant to compress data.
 Compression enables to reduce data storage space on disk; increase the performance of lecture and readable on the disc ; also improve the speed of file transfer over the network.
 In addition, column based storage type is very fast and better to compress than row based storage since you're storing similar pieces of data together.
 Generally, text formats types are more compressible than a binary format.
 It could be due to their file size.
 For instance compress XML being a file format which is verbose and might have repeated, is
 more reducible compare to video file.
-There are many kind of compression algorithm which differ according of the ratio of compression, speed, performance, splittable,... [documentation](https://github.com/Sohou08/Hadoop-Spark/tree/master/file_format/compression).
+There are many kind of compression algorithm which differ according of the ratio of compression, speed, performance, splittable,...
+[For more information about compression](https://github.com/Sohou08/Hadoop-Spark/tree/master/file_format/compression).

 * __Streaming and Batch__